ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 Think about it this way…

-if you have a current ROI of say 200% with a landing page conversion rate of 5%, and you double that rate, you’ll double your return as well to 400%.
+If you have a current ROI of, say, 200% with a landing page conversion rate of 5%, and you double that rate, you’ll double your return as well to 400%.

 5. Average Sale Price

-Average sale price is nothing more than the total dollars of revenue divided by the total quantity of sales in a given period of time.
+The average sale price is nothing more than the total dollars of revenue divided by the total quantity of sales in a given period of time.
 All accounting programs can give you these numbers to figure this one out.

 Here’s an example:

-• Let’s say you have $25k in revenue in one month and sold to five customers.
+Let’s say you have $25k in revenue in one month and sold to five customers.
 That means you have an average sale price of $5k.

 One important note here is that the average price going up or down only affects the return dollars and percentage.
 It has no other effect on anything else, at least from the calculation side.